 If New York is cold when you leave, then dig out your summer fashions and bikinis for your trip to Bermuda – there is plenty to do there besides the beach!
 The weather is (usually) warm and dry for the most part.
 You’ll want a sun hat and sunscreen too.
 If you’re not using a hotel, pack a spare beach towel.
 Sunglasses are a good idea, but do make a point of checking out the true color of those sands!
 You don’t get to see beaches like that every day.

 Of course, you don’t have to do all the tourist things or go out partying every night.
 A break away can be a quiet time with a good book, that is my personal favorite idea.
-If your idea is to have a lot of fun, budget wisely to avoid coming home to a scary credit card bill.
+If your idea is to have a lot of fun, budget wisely to avoid coming home with a scary credit card bill.
 Are you ready for a break away?

 Have you ever dropped everything for a quick trip away?
 Do you have more tips to add to my list?
 Tell me more in the comments below!
 I’m waiting to hear from you.